SNU-HCIL/2020-Fall-DCCP/template/public/md/OOP.md

 * In C++ terminology, normally class members (including the data members) are .red[public], and all member functions are .red[virtual].

-* “Private” instance variables that cannot be accessed except from inside an object
+* .red[Private] instance variables that cannot be accessed except from inside an object
    * .red[information hiding]

-* “Private” instance variables that cannot be accessed except from inside an object .red[don’t exist] in Python
+* .red[Private] instance variables that cannot be accessed except from inside an object .red[don’t exist] in Python

 * but there is limited support for such a mechanism, called .red[name mangling]